Anupam-USP/ML-Projects/Chemical Segregation/Readme.md

 Output is shown as a csv file with column name as label and divides the type of chemicals in either **Type 0 or 1** group.

-## Requirements
-Python libraries like pandas, matplotlib and numpy are must to be installed.

 ### Cost function visualisation
 ![error](https://user-images.githubusercontent.com/56446640/84475934-ff8bef00-acaa-11ea-8256-bb9f7d4cca0f.png)